LeMei/HapticCap/README.md

 ## 📂 Dataset
 - **Modality**: Vibration haptic signals, paired with textual annotations
 - **Textual Annotations**:
-  - Sensory:
+  - Sensory: It refers to physical attributes (e.g.,intensity of tapping).
-  - Emotional:
+  -
+  - Emotional: It refers to emotional denotes affective impressions (e.g., the mood of a scene).
-  - Associative:
+  -
+  - Associative: It indicates real-world familiar experiences (e.g., buzzing of a bee, a heartbeat).

 - **Format**: Signals stored as time-series data; annotations in JSON with haptic signal ID
 - **Scale**: